arnaudj/mooc-aws-certified-solutions-architect-associate-2019-notes/Course/EC2/README.md

 Exam notes
 * Termination protection is turned off by default.
 * The EBS root volume by default is deleted at termination.
-* EBS root volume of default Amazon's AMI cannot be encrypted
+* EBS root volume of default Amazon's AMI can now be encrypted at creation
+  * If created unencrypted, it can be done after, cf section `EBS Volumes & Encrypt Root Device Volume - Lab`
 * Additional volumes can be encrypted.

 ### [What's EBS](https://aws.amazon.com/ebs/)